 How do I delete and/or replace a team member that is not longer participating?

 How do I calculate my teams EAS (Estimated Average Speed)

 To calculate your team’s EAS, find the average speed of your team on a 20 mile ride with moderate to rolling terrain.
 This is done by finding the average speed of each member of your team, on the above mentioned 20 mile ride, adding them together and dividing by the total number on your team.

 Is my registration refundable?

-No. When you register, you agree to this.
-We do however have a very flexible transfer policy, so if you can’t ride, find someone that wants to buy your entry.
-As long as you do it early enough, you are welcome to transfer to a new rider.
+No. When you register, you agree to participate.
+We do, however, have a very flexible transfer policy.
+If somethings comes up and you can’t ride, find someone that wants to buy your entry.
+As long as you do it early enough, you are welcome to transfer your entry to a new rider.
 The Team Captain has control of who is on his/her team and can edit them as needed.
 If you are the Team Captain, you must select a Team Member to become the new Captain, then have them remove you from the Team.